 1. The compute module is available to use for product development.

-2. It has a small board that allows design engineers to have compact end applications.
+2. A small board allows design engineers to have tight-end applications.

 3. The Raspberry Pi compute module features an onboard eMMC.